-Chairman Schaffer, and members of the Senate Agriculture and Natural Resources Committee, My name is Hope Taft, and I volunteer for the Heritage Garden, the Ohio Scenic Rivers Association and the Little Miami Watershed Network and sit on the Little Miami Advisory Council but today I am mainly representing myself, a taxpayer.
+Chairman Cirino, and members of the Senate Finance Committee, my name is Hope Taft, First Lady 1999-2007 and now I volunteer for the Heritage Garden, the Ohio Scenic Rivers Association and the Little Miami Watershed Network and sit on the Little Miami Advisory Council but today I am mainly representing myself, a taxpayer.

-I am very concerned what the House cut to the H2Ohio funds will do, so I urge you to restore the Governor's funding level for the H2Ohio program and eliminate the House ban on using these funds to buy land or conservation easements.
+I am very concerned what the House cuts to the H2Ohio funds will do, so I urge you to restore the Governor's funding level for the H2Ohio program and eliminate the House ban on using these funds to buy land or conservation easements.